sak96/tauri-plugin-sharetarget/README.md

 ## Authorization
 First you need permissions, just to get ipc events in javascript.
-In `src-tauri/capabilities/default.json`, add `shared` to the permissions :
+In `src-tauri/capabilities/default.json`, add `share-target` to the permissions :
 ``` json
 {
     "$schema": "../gen/schemas/desktop-schema.json",